Jayanth-L/CallRecorder/README.md

 # CallRecorder
-Open source sapp for CallRecording
+Open source app for CallRecording

 This project might help you in learning android/java/kotlin programming!